This story is typical – you learn web design by building your website. A friend, family member, or co-worker becomes intrigued by your new skill.

 Plus people like to talk about themselves, so they’ll like you even more when you are interested in them 🙂

-You will then transition from a web designer only to a local online marketing expert.
+Go from a web designer to a local marketing expert.

 Don’t pigeonhole yourself or think you don’t have what it takes.
 I felt the same way at times, but I can assure you that you’ll learn a TON from your first handful of websites.

 Especially when you know the important factors to look at, and that’s where I want to help you avoid mistakes!

 Have a question on this topic or a personal experience with pricing to share?
 Leave your comment below…